VisualFP/docs/SA/design_concept/content/poc/options_compiler_ghc.typ

 straightforward as using it as a compiler:

-- Given the large amount of supported features, the #ac("API") is more complex than necessary for the use-case of representing a visual-editor code snippet in an #ac("AST").
+- Given the large amount of supported features, the #ac("API") is more complex than necessary for the use-case of representing a visual editor code snippet in an #ac("AST").

 - The #ac("API") documentation is limited.
 Even though there is a great